 Partners with the Community

 We are a part of the Metro Area Continuum of Care for the Homeless and work with local emergency shelters, the City of Omaha, United Way of the Midlands, Region 6 Behavioral Health and literally dozens of other community partners to provide a comprehensive and coordinated approach to addressing homelessness in our area.
-This ongoing, collaborative effort serves as the foundation for effective outreach, and compliments our targeted interventions, to help those most vulnerable gain access to much needed resources.
+This ongoing, collaborative effort serves as the foundation for effective outreach, and is integral to our focused interventions to help those most vulnerable gain access to much needed housing, mental health and other resources.